I had the chance to root around 100 pomegranate cuttings using two different techniques this year.

 If you've followed the post but decided you'd rather figure out which cuttings are going to root first, and THEN plant them, this method is for you.
 I had slightly better success rates pre-rooting using this method, than with direct planting into containers/cups, but this process is a little bit more involved.

-If you’re using sphagnum moss, you’ll want to make sure it is damp, but not wet enough to wring water drops out of it.
-This is about perfect for our needs, and on that note it’s also a really good medium to use for air layers.
-I use the ‘orchid moss’ type of long-fibered sphagnum; get the best quality you can as the cheaper stuff has a LOT of debris and dirt in it.
+If you're using sphagnum moss, you'll want to make sure it is damp, but never wet enough to wring water drops out of it.
+This is about perfect for our pre-rooting needs.
+I use the 'orchid moss' type of long fibered sphagnum; get the best quality you can as the cheaper stuff has a LOT of debris and dirt in it.